 THE THIRD MOST IMPORTANT GUIDELINE for success in this course:

 You will likely NOT have enough class time to complete all assignments in provided class work periods only.
-It is your responsibility to work on your own time at home or in the lab to make sure you complete assignments on time.
+It is your responsibility to work on your own time at home to make sure you complete assignments on time.

 NO FOOD IS PERMITTED IN THE LAB.If you need to eat, please excuse yourself and eat in the hallway.

 Dispose of all garbage BEFORE returning to the room (ie. in a hallway waste receptacle).
 Thank you.

 USE a Mac at your own risk.
 Neither the school nor your teacher can support your Macintosh computer or personal computer.
 It's YOUR responsibility to make sure your assignment will run on a Room 305 Netbeans 8.x Windows 10 workstation BEFORE the due date.

 1. Your assignments are due BY THE DUE DATE specified by your teacher.

 2. You should be submitting your BEST work.
 The more effort you put into a project, the higher the likelihood you'll earn a

 USE ASSIGNMENT RUBRICS as CHECKLISTS to make sure you've satisfied all requirements!

 3. Your teacher will specify the format and location in the Google Classroom to submit work and other assignments.